salesforce-marketingcloud/MarketingCloudSDK-Android/README.md

 In ETPush.readyAimFire() you must set several parameters:

-    * `AppId` and `AccessToken`: these values are taken from the Marketing Cloud definition for your app.
+  * `app_id` and `access_token`: these values are taken from the Marketing Cloud definition for your app.

-    * `GcmSenderId` for the push notifications: this value is taken from the Google API console.
+  * `gcm_sender_id` for the push notifications: this value is taken from the Google API console.

-    * You can also set whether you enable `LocationManager`, `CloudPages`, and `Analytics`.
+  * You can also set whether you enable location manager, cloudP pages, and analytics.

 To set the logging level, call ETPush.setLogLevel().